sriyasrini23/calculator-behavior/multiplication.md

   Given I have a calculator

-  When I enter invalid input
+  When I enter one or more inputs that are invalid or not numbers

-  Then I get an error message
+  Then I get an error message - "Invalid input"